-We saw a record-breaking number of deaths from the flu last year, but it is serious every year.
-The length of illness (symptoms last at least a week for most people) and the respiratory complications that can develop afterward make it critical to seek medical care, including testing and treatment.
+The length of flu illness (symptoms last at least a week for most people) and the respiratory complications that can develop afterward make it critical to seek medical care, including testing and treatment.
 This is especially true for the very young, elderly, and those with pre-existing health problems like asthma, lung disease, heart disease, diabetes or cancer.

 Misinformation about flu seems to spread faster than the illness itself.
 Let’s sort out some facts from the fiction:

 FICTION: Getting the flu shot makes you sick.

 FACT: When you get the flu shot, your body mounts its natural immune response to the vaccine, so it is typical to have pain or soreness at the injection site and, in rare cases, a mild fever.

 If you find yourself very sick after getting the vaccine it is more than likely coincidental.
 Many viruses besides flu are circulating at this time of year and the vaccine cannot give you the flu.